Saturday, September 20, 2025

 Hananiah spoke of unconditional prosperity.
 Jeremiah points out that the Biblical prophets who preceded them prophesied of judgments.
 That was the norm!
 They would have to wait and see if Hananiah’s prophecy came to pass because it did not line up with the Biblical pattern.

-Fulfillment is a valid proof that a prophecy is from God.
-(Deuteronomy 18:22)
+Fulfillment is the valid proof that a prophecy is from God according to Deuteronomy 18:22.

 “Then Hananiah the prophet took the yoke off the prophet Jeremiah’s neck and broke it.
 And Hananiah spoke in the presence of all the people, saying, ‘Thus says the Lord: even so I will break the yoke of Nebuchadnezzar king of Babylon from the neck of all nations within the space of two full years.’
 And the prophet Jeremiah went his way.”
 Jeremiah 28:10-11